Engin-Boot/pong-stage-silent18knight/Stage0/give-me-a-name.md

-# -give-this-module-a-name
+# Score count

 ## Feature

-What part of the game does this module deliver?
+This part will count the score of both the players

 ## Acceptance Criteria

-### Scenario: -describe-a-scenario-of-this-module
+### Scenario: counting scores of the players

-  Given -give-initial-values-and-conditions

-  When -event-happens

-  Then -module-does-this

-### -add-scenario-if-needed
+  Given players are playing with each other

+  When the ball touches the ball on the wall behind the players

+  Then the count will be incremented by 1 for the player who hits the ball on the wall of the opponent.